ipfabric/docs/docs/releases/previous_releases/ip_fabric_v3.md

 - Fixed detection of some entry-level FortiGate models (e.g. 30D)
 - Unable to discover Meraki with automated snapshot
 - Enable discover HP ProCurve in the stack
-- The user with read priviliges could update intent verification rules.
+- The user with read privileges could update intent verification rules.
 - Arista EOS - fixed collecting of multicast routing table for all VRFs